 Why I Started Blogging:

-While getting ready for work in the morning I often listen to my Amazon Echo (†Amazon Affiliate Link).
+While getting ready for work in the morning I often listen to an audiobook or Ted talk.
 On this particular morning in mid-June, I listened to a Ted talk on how to become a happier person.
 A woman had been trying to teach her son that giving can make a person happier than receiving.

 I decided I was going to give it a try:

 I was going to give something every day.
 I started a blog about the things I was giving.
 Having never done anything with a blog previously I was horribly underprepared.

 Some of my “gives”: